Super Mario Bros. Wonder Is A Whole New Approach To 2D Mario Games

 Another new mechanic is the Wonder Effect, which will completely transform a level when you stumble upon a Wonder Flower in the world.
 These remixed levels seem wild, and can change things up by transforming Mario into other forms like a Goomba, changing the camera perspective so Mario moves in 3D as opposed to moving left to right, and some of the environment will shift or come to life.
 It seems like a cool way to give levels some replayability.

 The end of the presentation focused on cooperative play, which is playable both locally and online.
-The online functionality also includes running through levels alongside “shadow” versions of other players so even if you’re not directly playing together, you can still interact, compare stats, and even revive each other if you die in a level.
+The online functionality also includes running through levels alongside “shadow” versions of other players, so even if you’re not directly playing together, you can still interact, compare stats, and even revive each other if you die in a level.

 Wonder is the first Mario game after Charles Martinet, long-time voice actor behind the iconic jumping, mushroom-eating hero, retired from the role.
 Fans were curious about Mario’s voice after the character sounded a little different in the initial reveal trailer, then it was finally confirmed that Martinet wouldn’t be portraying Mario in Wonder.
 He will still be involved in the franchise as a “Mario Ambassador” who will be “sharing the joy of Mario” with fans around the world.